Arisego/ELLog/README.md

 # UE4 EasyLoggingpp Plugin
 A wrap of easyloggingpp, so that you can use easyloggingpp in ue4.

+Notice: This plugin works on UE4.16, you need to change build rules to make it work for early version.

 Why not just use UE_LOG？Because we want to make things easy:

 * No need to bother with enable log in shipping mode